 The Norisring Trophy race has been running since 1967, with drivers competing in the German Racing Championship for a big money prize.
 The trophy has seen various national and international series compete for the prize over the course of its existence.
 Since 2000, the event has become a round of the DTM championship.
 The series, and its support events – which included W Series for the first time in 2019 – visit the track annually in late June.

-Upcoming Events at the Norisring in 2021
+Upcoming Events at the Norisring

 How to get there